The Manotick Community Garage Sale is organized by MVCA.

 How does the Garage Sale work?

-You host it in your own garage or driveway and register the location on the MVCA web site by June 5, 2022.
-MVCA will compile a list of locations with a map and publish it on June 10 and promote it through social media.
+You host it in your own garage or driveway and register the location on the MVCA web site by the deadline.
+MVCA will compile a list of locations with a map and publish it the day before the event and promote it through social media.

 What happens if it rains?